4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-flask-and-heroku.md

 {% endblock %}
 ```

 You have used HTML templates and static files in Flask in a clean way.
-However, to make things simple for your first web app, we will keep only the index.html file.
+However, to make things simple for your first web app, we will keep only the `index.html` file.

-Let's see how should we code a form requesting the attributes of our passengers.
+Let's see how we should code a form requesting the attributes of our passengers.

 > In order to predict the data correctly, the corresponding values of each label should match with the value of each input selected.

-In the Titanic form that you saw at the beginning of this lesson, we were only requesting the numerical features for prediction, but in the case we include categorical features that were previously label encoded, we need to put the same values to the html form.
+In the Titanic form that you saw at the beginning of this lesson, we were only requesting the numerical features for prediction, but in the case where we include categorical features that were previously label encoded, we need to put the same values in the HTML form.
 The following example shows how the form should be coded in case our 'Sex' feature would have been assigned 0 for Male and 1 for Female:

 ```py
 <label for="Sex">Gender</label>